Sprawling storm to unleash heavy snow, high winds, flooding and severe weather

 Wind advisories occupy a massive zone of real estate in the eastern United States, with gusty to locally damaging winds expected.

-Gusts of 40 to 50 mph are possible in the Great Lakes vicinity, with 35 to 40 mph gusts in parts of the South.
+Gusts of 40 to 50 mph are possible in the Great Lakes vicinity, with 35-to-40-mph gusts in parts of the South.

 Across south coastal New England, gusts topping 55 mph could be in the offing Thursday evening into Friday morning as momentum from aloft is mixed down.
-That will especially be true along the immediate coastline and in Plymouth and Bristol Counties, Mass., as well as on Cape Cod and the islands, which are under a high wind watch.
+That will especially be true along the immediate coastline and in Plymouth and Bristol counties in Massachusetts, as well as on Cape Cod and the islands, which are under a high wind watch.
 Here, the winds could cause scattered power outages.

 Winds will slowly abate on Friday.